Communication guidance and templates

 Project design guidance

-This is the main reference documents containing instructions how to use the logo and templates.
+This is the main reference documents containing instructions how to use the programme and project logo and templates.

 2. Logo templates